ProjectAurora-Tech/ProjectAurora-Website/content/home/home.md

  # CSS class.
  css_class = ""
 +++

-## Who are we?
+A registered non-profit aimed at accelerating the creation, growth, and impact of youth-led mental health initiatives by providing mentorship, connections, administrative/logistical support, and funding.

-The Project Aurora is a registered non-profit organization aimed at accelerating the creation, growth, and impact of youth-led mental health and well-being initiatives by providing mentorship, connections, administrative/logistical support, and funding.
-Support is provided to teams of young adults/students working on community mental health projects.
-Project Aurora strives to ensure that the projects chosen will directly benefit communities in Vancouver facing mental health and well-being challenges.
+We support teams of young adults/students working on community mental health projects.
+The chosen projects are those that directly impact communities in Vancouver facing mental health and well-being challenges.

-The full website is set to be launched in a few months but in the meantime, we are currently recruiting for a few roles on the Project Aurora team itself.
-If you are a highly motivated individual with a passion for mental health innovation and significant experience in marketing, finance, or sponsorship, we encourage you to apply [here](#careers)!
+Our complete website is currently in progress, but in the meantime, we are recruiting.
+If you are highly motivated, have a passion for mental health entrepreneurship, and have significant experience in marketing, finance, or sponsorship, we encourage you to apply [here](#careers)!